jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 shortcuts on these exams and these techniques only work when you already have the core knowledge.

-The NBME self assessments do not allow you to review individual answers.
-These are still good uses of time because you practice your technique against the real benchmark and you do get an idea of your weak subjects.

 Doing more questions can also perpetuate bad habits.
 If you stop improving or regress in performance, it's a sign you're developing sloppy habits like [not reading the entire question](#read) or